Overview

 blue-900

-To further expand on color options, novem offers a dark-mode option of all the available colors.
-Dark mode works a bit different between theme colors and the extended colors.
-For theme colors the actual color might change slightly for the best dark mode adaptaion.
-For the extended color names only the gradients will adapt.
+To further expand on color options, novem offers a dark-mode option for all available colors.
+Dark mode works a bit different between theme colors and the extended colors — extended colors will have their gradient inverted, while theme colors will be adjust to a dark mode palette.

-Below we’ve shown both the light and dark colors for the novem theme color bad.
-As you can see the middle color differs slightly between the light and dark versions.
+Below is shown both the light and dark colors for the novem theme color bad.
+The middle color differs slightly between the light and dark versions.

 {{ shortcode for the color bad in both light and dark }}